dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/EtaleCohomology.md

 For this last definition, thinking of $\spec(R[x])$ as $R\times \AA^n$, what happens when modding out by a polynomial $g$?
 This yields a curve cutting out the roots of $g$.
 Inverting $h$ deletes the locus where $h$ vanishes, and $g'$ being a unit means that the $g$ has no double roots in the fibers.
-In other word, the delete locus passes through all double roots:
+In other word, the deleted locus passes through all double roots:

 ![Image](figures/image_2020-11-15-01-47-05.png){width=350px}